 Our initial proposal is to conduct the following: Implement a four-arm randomized controlled trial (RCT) among university students in a lab environment, to evaluate the causal effect of grocery shortages (via high fixed costs) on average purchase quantity (per transaction).
 Beside the control arm, the other three arms will have high fixed cost, low price, and purchase-limit treatments, respectively.
 The high fixed cost and low-price treatments are predicted to increase average purchase quantity, i.e., lead to stockpiling, in comparison to control arm.
 The purchase-limit treatment indirectly imposes a high fixed cost; however, it is to be explored whether it leads to stockpiling or not.

-Regarding average purchase quantity as an outcome, we have one main hypothesis, and two exploratory hypotheses.
-The main hypothesis is that average purchase quantity will increase in the presence of grocery shortages (which is implemented via high fixed cost treatment) in comparison to the control arm.
+Regarding purchase quantity as an outcome, we have one main hypothesis, and two exploratory hypotheses.
+The main hypothesis is that, on average, purchase quantity will increase in the presence of grocery shortages (which is implemented via high fixed cost treatment) in comparison to the control arm.
 The two exploratory hypotheses are that each price decrease and purchase-limit will increase average purchase quantity in comparison to the control arm.

-When we compare average purchase quantity in a treatment arm against the control arm, we are essentially estimating the magnitude of stockpiling (beta coefficient), i.e., how much did average purchase quantity increase in a treatment arm in comparison to the control arm.
-We will have two exploratory hypotheses regarding stockpiling in (i) fixed cost arm, and (ii) purchase-limit arm.
-First, the share of stockpiling due to grocery shortages (or high fixed cost) in 'total stockpiling' is different from zero, where total stockpiling is the sum of stockpiling in fixed cost and price treatment arms.
-Second, the share of stockpiling due to purchase-limit in 'total stockpiling' is different from zero, where total stockpiling is the sum of stockpiling in purchase-limit and price treatment arms.
+When we compare purchase quantity in a treatment arm against the control arm, we are essentially estimating the magnitude of stockpiling (beta coefficient), i.e., how much did average purchase quantity increase in a treatment arm in comparison to the control arm.